jakesiney/Task-Listing-App-AWS-Terraform/README.md

 # Task Listing App deployed to AWS using Terraform insfrastuture

-This repo contains an Angular and Express application that I used to create a CI/CD pipline using Terraform to creater the infrastructure.
+This repo contains an Angular and Express application that I used to create a CI/CD pipline using Terraform.